ziadsadek999/Level-Up/README.md

 # Contribute

-If you want to cotribute to this project send us email on (onlinelearningsystem10@gmail.com).
-And if you have suggestion don't hesitate to open issue about it.
+If you want to contribute to this project, email us at (onlinelearningsystem10@gmail.com).
+And if you have suggestions don't hesitate to open an issue about it.

 # License

 This application is licensed under [MIT](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) and [Stripe](https://github.com/stripe/stripe-js/blob/master/LICENSE) Licenses.

 [//]: # "These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
-There is no need to format nicely because it shouldn't be seen.
+There is no need to format it nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax"
 [node.js]: http://nodejs.org
 [express]: http://expressjs.com